MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 - **Global virtual network peering**: [Virtual network peering](/azure/virtual-network/virtual-network-peering-overview) connectivity across Azure regions doesn't work for SQL Managed Instances placed in subnets created before 9/22/2020.
 - **AzurePlatformDNS**: Using the AzurePlatformDNS [service tag](/azure/virtual-network/service-tags-overview) to block platform DNS resolution would render SQL Managed Instance unavailable.
 Although SQL Managed Instance supports customer-defined DNS for DNS resolution inside the engine, there is a dependency on platform DNS for platform operations.
 - **NAT gateway**: Using [Azure Virtual Network NAT](/azure/virtual-network/nat-gateway/nat-overview) to control outbound connectivity with a specific public IP address would render SQL Managed Instance unavailable.
 The SQL Managed Instance service is currently limited to use of basic load balancer that doesn't provide coexistence of inbound and outbound flows with Virtual Network NAT.
 - **IPv6 for Azure Virtual Network**: Deploying SQL Managed Instance to [dual stack IPv4/IPv6 virtual networks](/azure/virtual-network/ip-services/ipv6-overview) is expected to fail.
-Associating network security group (NSG) or route table (UDR) containing IPv6 address prefixes to SQL Managed Instance subnet, or adding IPv6 address prefixes to NSG or UDR that is already associated with Managed instance subnet, would render SQL Managed Instance unavailable.
+Associating network security group or route table (UDR) containing IPv6 address prefixes to SQL Managed Instance subnet, or adding IPv6 address prefixes to NSG or UDR that is already associated with Managed instance subnet, would render SQL Managed Instance unavailable.
 SQL Managed Instance deployments to a subnet with NSG and UDR that already have IPv6 prefixes are expected to fail.
-- **Azure DNS private zones with a name reserved for Microsoft services**: Following is the list of reserved names: windows.net, database.windows.net, core.windows.net, blob.core.windows.net, table.core.windows.net, management.core.windows.net, monitoring.core.windows.net, queue.core.windows.net, graph.windows.net, login.microsoftonline.com, login.windows.net, servicebus.windows.net, vault.azure.net.
+- **Azure DNS private zones with a name reserved for Microsoft services**: Following is the list of reserved names: `windows.net`, `database.windows.net`, `core.windows.net`, `blob.core.windows.net`, `table.core.windows.net`, `management.core.windows.net`, `monitoring.core.windows.net`, `queue.core.windows.net`, `graph.windows.net`, `login.microsoftonline.com`, `login.windows.net`, `servicebus.windows.net`, and `vault.azure.net`.
 Deploying SQL Managed Instance to a virtual network with associated [Azure DNS private zone](/azure/dns/private-dns-privatednszone) with a name reserved for Microsoft services would fail.
 Associating Azure DNS private zone with a reserved name to a virtual network containing an instance would render SQL Managed Instance unavailable.
 Please follow [Azure Private Endpoint DNS configuration](/azure/private-link/private-endpoint-dns) for the proper Private Link configuration.

 ## Next steps